Cleaning and maintaining your home espresso machine

 Watch out for the water filtration

 This is very important, especially if you live in an area with a high hardness of the tap water.
-Keeping an eye on your water filtration plays a major role in keeping your home espresso machine perform at its peak over time.
+Keeping an eye on your water filtration plays a major role in having your home espresso machine perform at its peak over time.
+Depending on what home espresso machine you own, you want to check in on this aspect at least every couple of months.

 We hope you find these tips helpful and, if you’d like to dive deeper, you may consider our espresso and latte art home barista workshops.
 Happy brewing!